allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 In my project, I used the [Cafffeine cache](https://github.com/ben-manes/caffeine) to store the data in the on-heap area and OHC library to store it in the off-heap area.

-The test scenario consisted of querying for descriptions of different offers.
-During the test, I collected data on memory and GC parameters using jConsole.
-I prepared the test scenario using [jMeter](https://jmeter.apache.org/), which additionally allowed me to measure response times.
+The test scenario consists of querying for descriptions of different offers.
+During the test, I will collect data on memory and GC parameters using jConsole.
+I run the test scenario using [jMeter](https://jmeter.apache.org/), which additionally allows me to measure response times.

-The configuration of the first test was as follows:
+The configuration of the first test is as follows:
 - maximum number of cached elements: 5000
 - cached element size: 100.000 bytes
 - 10 threads querying for random offers in a loop of 1000 iterations each